Table of Contents

 • AgentEval installed (dotnet add package AgentEval --prerelease)

-The test harness runs your agent and captures all the data needed for assertions.
+The evaluation harness runs your agent and captures all the data needed for assertions.

 using AgentEval.MAF;

-// Create a test harness with optional verbose logging
+// Create an evaluation harness with optional verbose logging

 Step 2: Wrap Your Agent